IOSGroup30/Group-30/app_ideas.md

    - This can help people find a parking spot faster and will be able to know exactly where they parked through the app.
 3. Meal / Recipe Maker
    - Users can take a picture of the ingredients in their fridge and the app will generate a list of recipes that is possible to make with the amounts of ingredients applied.
 Users can also simply list how much ingredients they have.
+4. Workout app
+    - App that makes random workouts for you based on the certain aspects that you select like muscle groups or like weights or your goals

 ## New App Ideas - Evaluate and Categorize
 1.)
 Housing finder app for students / others